Subagents

 Detecting subagent invocation

-Subagents are invoked via the Task tool.
-Check for tool_use blocks with name: "Task".
+Subagents are invoked via the Agent tool.
+To detect when a subagent is invoked, check for tool_use blocks where name is "Agent".
 Messages from within a subagent's context include a parent_tool_use_id field.

 session